A paradox of tournament seeding: Real-world illustrations

-Example~\ref{Examp1} contains a small sloppiness since we have not checked whether the October 2017 FIFA World Ranking would have been modified if the result of Paraguay vs.\ Uruguay would have changed.
-However, this minor issue does not affect the potential case of incentive incompatibility.
+Example~\ref{Examp1} contains a small sloppiness since we have not checked whether the October 2017 FIFA World Ranking would have been changed.
+However, this issue does not affect the potential case of incentive incompatibility.

 \begin{example} In the \href{https://en.wikipedia.org/wiki/2020\%E2\%80\%9321_UEFA_Europa_League_group_stage#Draw}{draw for the 2020/21 UEFA Europa League group stage}, the composition of the pots was determined by the 2020 UEFA club coefficients, available at \url{https://kassiesa.net/uefa/data/method5/trank2020.html}.
 Assume the following hypothetical modifications to real-world results in the \href{https://en.wikipedia.org/wiki/2020\%E2\%80\%9321_UEFA_Europa_League_qualifying_phase_and_play-off_round\#Play-off_round}{play-off round of the qualifying phase}, with the first favourite team advancing to the group stage in place of the second unseeded underdog (the UEFA club coefficients are given in parenthesis): \begin{itemize} \item Viktoria Plze{\v n} ($34.0$) against Hapoel Be'er Sheva ($14.0$); \item Basel ($58.5$) against CSKA Sofia ($4.0$); \item Sporting CP ($50.0$) against LASK ($14.0$); \item Copenhagen ($42.0$) against Rijeka ($11.0$); \item VfL Wolfsburg ($36.0$) against AEK Athens ($16.5$). \end{itemize} There were $48$ teams in the group stage.
 Leicester City ($22.0$) was ranked $20$th because Rapid Wien ($22.0$) had the same 2020 UEFA club coefficient but the tie-breaking criterion---coefficient in the next most recent season in which they are not equal \citep[Annex~D.8]{UEFA2020b}---preferred the latter club.
 Due to the above changes, five teams with a higher coefficient than Leicester City would have qualified instead of five teams with a lower coefficient.
-Hence, Leicester City would have been only the $25$th highest-ranked, namely, the best club in Pot 3 as each of the four pot contain $12$ clubs.
+Hence, Leicester City would have been only the $25$th highest-ranked, namely, the best club in Pot 3 as each of the four pot consists of $12$ clubs.
 In addition, suppose that Leicester defeated Norwich City at home by 2-1 (instead of 0-0) in the \href{https://en.wikipedia.org/wiki/2019\%E2\%80\%9320_Premier_League}{2019/20 English Premier League}.
 Then Leicester City would have remained fifth at the end of the season with $64$ points.

 The allocation of the clubs in the above scenario is presented in Table~\ref{Table2}.
 Consider what would have happened if the outcome of the match Wolverhampton Wanderers ($18.092$) vs.\ Leicester City, played on 14 February 2020 in the 2019/20 Premier League, would have been 1-0 instead of 0-0.
 Leicester would have remained fifth with $62$ points, while Wolverhampton would have been sixth with $61$ points rather than Tottenham Hotspur ($85.0$), which scored $59$ points.
 Consequently, Wolverhampton would have entered the Europa League qualification in the second qualifying round, and it could have qualified for the group stage in the place of Tottenham.
 Then Leicester would have been drawn from the stronger Pot 2 merely due to its loss against Wolverhampton.
 This probably means an advantage, although in the 2020/21 Europa League, six teams advanced to the knockout stage from both Pots 2 and 3, respectively. \end{example}